YD1RUH/radioGram/README.md

    + ```minimodem --rx type_mode_that_you're_using -q```

 ## with transciever (tested icom IC-7100)
-1. install minimodem pada komputer/laptop :
+1. install minimodem on your computer/laptop :
    + ```sudo apt-get install minimodem```

 2. open pavucontrol and select usb sound interface detected as a default device :